 Transition to Contemporary Dance

 Sylvie Guillem’s transition from classical ballet to contemporary dance marked a significant career evolution.
 Her collaboration with Russell Maliphant in ‘Broken Fall’ was pivotal, showcasing her adaptability and willingness to explore new styles.
-This collaboration allowed her to develop a new, introspective dance style, departing from her classical roots.
+This collaboration allowed her to develop a new, introspective dance style, one that departed from her classical roots.

 Her work with Robert Lepage and Maliphant on Eonnagata in 2009 exemplified her dynamic role in pushing dance boundaries.
-This project highlighted her innovative approach and ability to blend different dance forms seamlessly.
+This project highlighted her innovative approach and ability to seamlessly blend different dance forms.

 In 2006, Guillem collaborated with Akram Khan on ‘Sacred Monsters’, a piece that beautifully combined classical and contemporary dance styles.
 This duet incorporated Asian movement and spoken word elements, reflecting her commitment to exploring diverse artistic expressions.